cidsinga/Flint-and-Feathers/README.md

 2:20 "                   "
 2:45 aha moments in react router
-3:10 understanding state, headed to meeting with CTO of vooks.com
+3:10 understanding state, headed to meeting with CTO of vooks.com 5:30 met with CTO of Vooks regarding project and intership.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).